 Coupons are perceived as an ongoing effort.
 In effect, they become the whole marketing plan.

 You teach the customer that your product is not worth its full price.
-In fact, you may give the illusion you are raking in the big bucks on their backs.
+You may give the illusion you are raking in big bucks on their backs.

 People who found you through coupons will wait for your next one.

 You reward people who have no relationship to the success of your business

-Your sales staff will keep a copy of the coupon to offer to their own customers or friends
+Your sales staff will keep a copy of the coupon to offer to their customers or friends

 If your regular customers who have supported you find out someone who’s never been there is getting a better deal than they are, they just might not return.

-That’s precisely what happened at a local restaurant in Long Beach, California where a group of us went for a birthday celebration.
+That’s precisely what happened at a local restaurant in Long Beach, California, where we went for a birthday celebration.

-When the couple at the table next to us paid their check with a 50 percent off coupon, the owner must have been tipped off.
+The owner must have been tipped off when the couple at the table next to us paid their check with a 50 percent off coupon.
 He went to their table and sat down.

 He told them the story of his business, how he and his wife built it, and how many years he’d been there.